Souvankham Thammavongsa

-Souvankham Thammavongsa is a Laotian-Canadian poet and short story writer.
-In 2019, she won an O. Henry Award for her short story, "Slingshot", which was published in Harper's Magazine, and in 2020 her short story collection How to Pronounce Knife won the Giller Prize.
+Souvankham Thammavongsa is a Laotian-Canadian poet and author.
+In 2019, she won an O. Henry Award for her short story "Slingshot", and in 2020 her short story collection How to Pronounce Knife won the Giller Prize.

-Life and career
+Early life and education

-Thammavongsa was born in the Lao refugee camp in Nong Khai, Thailand in 1978.
+Thammavongsa was born in the Lao refugee camp in Nong Khai, Thailand, in 1978.
 She and her parents were sponsored by a family in Canada when she was one year old.
 She was raised and educated in Toronto, Ontario.

-Thammavongsa studied at the University of Toronto, majoring in English.
-She has never taken an MFA course, and says that she has learned to write by reading.
-Some of her favorite authors are Alice Munro, Carson McCullers, Flannery O'Connor, and Tennessee Williams.
+Thammavongsa studied at the University of Toronto, majoring in English literature.

+Career

 Her first book, Small Arguments, won a ReLit Award in 2004.
 Her second book, Found, was made into a short film by Paramita Nath.
 Her third book, Light, won the Trillium Book Award for Poetry in 2014.
-Her short story "How to Pronounce Knife" was a finalist for the 2015 Commonwealth Short Story Prize out of 4,000 entries.
-In 2016, two of her stories, "Mani Pedi" and "Paris," were in contention for the Journey Prize.
+Her short story "How to Pronounce Knife" was a finalist for the 2015 Commonwealth Short Story Prize.
+In 2016, two of her stories, "Mani Pedi" and "Paris", were longlisted for the Journey Prize.

 Her first short story collection, How to Pronounce Knife, was published in 2020.
-Australian literary critic Kerryn Goldsworthy wrote of the stories that "their language is economical but they are emotional timebombs."
-In the book, she draws upon her childhood as the daughter of Laotian immigrants to tell fourteen stories, each an exploration of foreignness and belonging.
-The book was a candidate for the Giller Prize, and won the award on November 9, 2020.
-In 2021, the book was awarded the $20,000 (Canadian) Trillium Book Award, and was a finalist for the Danuta Gleed Literary Award in 2021.
+In the book's fourteen stories, she draws upon her childhood as the daughter of Laotian immigrants to explore themes of foreignness and belonging.
+Writer Kerryn Goldsworthy said of the stories that "their language is economical but they are emotional timebombs."
+The book won the Giller Prize in November 2020.
+In 2021, the book was awarded the Trillium Book Award and was a finalist for the Danuta Gleed Literary Award.

 Thammavongsa was a judge for the 2021 Griffin Poetry Prize.
-She was guest editor for 2021 Best Canadian Poetry (Biblioasis) and in 2024 was the judge for the inaugural Montreal Fiction Prize.
+She was guest editor for Biblioasis' Best Canadian Poetry 2021 anthology and in 2024 was the judge for the inaugural Montreal Fiction Prize.

-Her novel Pick a Colour won the 2025 Giller Prize.
+Her debut novel Pick a Colour won the 2025 Giller Prize.

+She is a creative writing mentor at the University of Toronto.